What is fibromyalgia

 Fibromyalgia is a syndrome that can be difficult to diagnose, and it is sometimes necessary to consult several healthcare professionals to obtain a firm diagnosis.
 This is due to the fact that its main symptoms, such as fatigue and pain, are common in many other conditions, and it may be confused with other illnesses such as rheumatoid arthritis, lupus, Sjögren’s syndrome, multiple sclerosis, osteoarthritis and hypothyroidism.

-The diagnosis of FM is clinical, that is to say, it is not based on any laboratory tests.
+The diagnosis of fibromyalgia is clinical, that is to say, it is not based on any laboratory tests.
 The doctor identifies the pain through a general history over a minimum of 3 months and, then, undertakes a physical examination which locates the pain points all over the body of the affected person, also known as tender points.
 When there is pain in 11 of the 18 marked points, it is determined to be fibromyalgia.

 In addition to the physical examination, the following are taken into account: